Choosing A Therapist: The Different Types of Therapy For Mental Health

 Gestalt therapy was first practiced in Germany during the 1930s.
 The American Psychological Association (APA) defines it as: “a form of psychotherapy in which the central focus is on the totality of the client’s functioning and relationships in the here and now rather than on investigation of past experiences and developmental history”.

-The main theme in this therapeutic modality is using behavioral experiments to bring out new levels of self-awareness in the client that can lead to personal growth.
-It may combine a variety of techniques, including role-play.
-It focuses on the here and now rather than the past and may help the client connect to how they are feeling in the present moment.
-Connecting with their current feelings during behavioral experiments in sessions may be able to help the client become self-aware of patterns in their thinking and how they react to things.
+The central theme in this therapeutic modality is using behavioral experiments to bring out new levels of self-awareness in the client that can lead to personal growth.
+Sessions may combine a variety of techniques, including role-play.
+The therapist may focus on the here and now rather than the past and may help the client connect to their feelings in the present moment.
+Connecting with their current feelings during behavioral experiments in sessions may help the client become self-aware of patterns in their thinking and reactions.

-It is based on the idea that humans don’t perceive their experiences in the world as an objective whole, but rather piece-by-piece, constructing their experiences along the way as they live day by day.
+Gestalt therapy is based on the idea that humans don’t perceive their experiences in the world as an objective whole but rather piece-by-piece, constructing their experiences along the way as they live daily.
 Through this therapeutic system, clients can learn more about how their thoughts and behavioral patterns are organized.

 Psychotherapy